kch0e/Udacity-Business-Analytics/README.md

 This is the Business Analytics Nanodegree (formerly Data Foundations) on Udacity's learning platform.
 More details on the Nanodegree program and specfic projects can be accessed [here](https://www.udacity.com/course/business-analytics-nanodegree--nd098).

-## Program Curriculam:
+## Program Curriculum:

-Project 1.
++ Project 1.
 Interpret a Data Visualization
-Project 2.
++ Project 2.
 Analyze NYSE Data
-Project 3.
++ Project 3.
 Query Digital Music Store Database
-Project 4.
++ Project 4.
 Build Data Dashboards

 ## Technologies Used: